mongodb/terraform-provider-mongodbatlas/website/docs/d/projects.html.markdown

 # mongodbatlas_projects

 `mongodbatlas_projects` describe all Projects.
-This represents a projects which will be applied to all clusters within the project.
+This represents projects that have been created.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find `groupId` in the official documentation.